Reporting Avenues for Concerns Related to Integrity or Fairness

 Shared Interests and Overlaps

-There are shared interests with Arthritis, Connective Tissue and Skin (ACTS) in the investigation of skin and integument wound healing and tissue regeneration.
+There are shared interests with Skin and Connective Tissue Science (SCTS) in the investigation of skin and integument wound healing and tissue regeneration.
+Applications that focus on biology, physiology, development and homeostasis of the skin, and skin disorders including genetic, inflammatory, hyperproliferative, pre-neoplastic, blistering, and fibrotic disorders may be assigned to SCTS.
 Applications that focus on tissue/organ regeneration, and remodeling of damaged tissues, and novel therapeutic interventions for maintenance or restoration of tissue function may be assigned to SAT.
-Applications that focus on biology, physiology, development and homeostasis of the skin, and skin disorders including dermatitis, keloids, fibrosis, psoriasis and bullous diseases may be assigned to ACTS.